SiphuLangeni/Billboard-Scrapy/README.md

 ## Web Scraping with Scrapy

 Scrapy is a popular Python framework used for efficient web scraping.
-In this short project, I have created a basic spider to crawl the Billboard Hot 100 charts from inception til now.
+In this short project, I have created a basic spider to crawl the **Billboard Hot 100** charts from inception until now.

 From August 4, 1958 until December 25 1961, charts were catalogued on Monday.
 They were subsequently catalouged on Saturday.
 A method was created to use a previous date string to identify the url of the previous chart.